Tax relief for losses and loan releases

 If you realise a capital loss on a disposal of EIS/SEIS shares or shares in an unquoted trading company for which you subscribed, you may be able to claim relief for the loss against your income.

-If you make a capital loss on the sale of an asset to a connected person (calculated with reference to the market value of the asset), relief for the capital loss is restricted to capital gains arising on the disposal of other assets to the same connected person.
-Therefore, you might consider selling the asset at a loss to a third party, and gifting cash to the connected person instead.
+If you make a capital loss on the sale of an asset, calculated with reference to the market value of the asset, to a connected person relief for the capital loss is restricted to capital gains arising on the disposal of other assets to the same connected person.
+Therefore, you might consider selling the asset at a loss to a third party and gifting cash to the connected person instead.

-Where an asset you own has become of negligible value (i.e. ‘worth next to nothing’) you may be able to crystallise the capital loss and claim relief for up to a year before your actual disposal of the asset.
+Where an asset you own has become of negligible value, you may be able to crystallise the capital loss and claim relief before your actual disposal of the asset.

-On the sale of a company, it is common for part of the consideration to be in the form of an ‘earn-out’, ie deferred consideration to be paid at a later date.
-If this right become irrecoverable, the holder may be able to claim relief for its loss, but the precise mechanism for relief will depend on whether the earn-out was ‘ascertainable’ or ‘unascertainable’ at the time of the original disposal.
+On the sale of a company, it is common for part of the consideration to be in the form of an ‘earn-out’, i.e. deferred consideration to be paid at a later date.
+If this becomes irrecoverable, the holder may be able to claim relief for its loss, but the precise mechanism for relief will depend on whether the earn-out was ‘ascertainable’ or ‘unascertainable’ at the time of the original disposal.

 For partnerships, capital disposals can accrue to a partner on a disposal of an asset by the partnership or on a disposal of all or part of their partnership interest, including on changes in profit-sharing ratios.
 If, on a withdrawal from partnership or cessation of a partnership, a partner’s initial ‘investment’ is not wholly returned to them, whether they receive relief for that loss will depend on the legal nature of that investment.

-There are various deadlines and administrative requirements to make loss claims – for example, it is frequently required that a self-assessment tax return is submitted to substantiate the claim.
-For this reason, if you have a loss for the 2022/23 tax year, submitting your tax return well before the deadline (31 January 2024) will be sensible to speed up any tax refund due.
+There are various deadlines and administrative requirements to make loss claims – for example, it is often required that a self-assessment tax return is submitted to substantiate the claim.
+For this reason, if you have a loss for a specific tax year, submitting your tax return well before the deadline will speed up any tax refund due.